softelnet/sponge_client_dart/README.md

 ## Sponge client for Dart.

-This is the Sponge REST API client for Dart.
+This is the Sponge Remote API client for Dart.

 See `example/example.dart`.